levan92/iagcwd/README.md

 - `agcwd_alpha_bright`: As explained above (Default: 0.25)
 - `agcwd_alpha_dimmed`: As explained above (Default: 0.75)

+## What's new in this fork?
+- reorganise folders to make it easier to integrate into other pipelines
+- "objectified" the original code
+    - exposed adjustable parameters
+    - commented away some unused lines

+## TODO
+- interface for manual "parameter search"

 <br/>

 # [Original README] Improved Adaptive Gamma Correction